jdrumgoole/otava/docs/INSTALL.md

 ## Install using pipx

-Hunter requires Python 3.8.
+Otava requires Python 3.8.
 If you don't have python 3.8, use pyenv to install it.

-Use pipx to install hunter:
+Use pipx to install otava:

 ```
-pipx install git+ssh://git@github.com/datastax-labs/hunter
+pipx install git+ssh://git@github.com/datastax-labs/otava
 ```

 ## Build Docker container